qihongl/learn-hippo/docs/learned_encoding/decision_log.md

 - A latest-trace retrieval oracle makes dense encoding optimal.
 Reports must state that selective encoding is architecture-dependent and is not necessary when the retriever can reliably ignore incomplete traces.

+## 2026-08-30 — Paper-style and terminology audit

+- The complete Lu, Hasson, and Norman (2022) article, including Methods and appendices, was reread before revising the experiment report.
+- The report will use the article's cognitive terms: **episodic encoding** for storing a snapshot, **episodic retrieval** for reinstating stored content, **situation** for the event's ground-truth feature values, and **situation model** for the currently available representation of those values.
+Implementation words such as `write` and `read` will appear only when naming code-level interfaces.
+- The report will distinguish three mechanisms that the article keeps separate: event prediction, episodic encoding, and episodic retrieval.
+It will also define resource rationality as optimization relative to stated task and architectural constraints rather than as a universal optimum.
+- Every policy in a result or figure will be labeled as **learned** or **forced**.
+  In particular, endpoint-only, always-encode, midpoint-plus-endpoint, and latest-trace conditions are experimenter-imposed interventions.
+Only the stochastic gate and its thresholded deterministic version were learned.
+- The new task will be described as delayed reconstruction of an incomplete situation model.
+It is a minimal analogue of the original delayed event-prediction problem, not the original temporally structured next-state prediction task.
+- The observation mask will be defined before use as one bit per situation feature (1 = observed, 0 = not yet observed), and the report will state prominently that its all-ones state makes event completion directly detectable.